cweave72/esp32_projects/wifi_client/README.md

 This example project demonstrates how to connect to a wifi AP.

+It is assumed you have cloned the esp32_components repo in $HOME/esp/esp32_components

 ### Configuration

 The project is configured by adding a file `nvs_config.csv` to the project root